Meet Gunda, the muddy ‘Meryl Streep’ of pigs

 Pig flesh, fat and blood is used in hundreds of meat dishes, from bacon to black pudding, Schweinshaxe to Salchichón.
 Sweets like Haribo contain pig protein.
 Pigs’ keen noses are employed for hunting truffles.

 Gunda is not the first pig to capture the human imagination.
 Culture is littered with characters like Wilbur, Piglet and Napoleon in Animal Farm.

 Can a pig change your life?

 Yes, say some.
 Cinema requires us to drift out of the noise and notifications of life and focus on the screen.
 By allowing viewers to get up close and personal with the life of a pig and her brood, Gunda subtly asks us to reconsider how we treat farm animals.
-It might not work for everyone.
-But the hints of humanity Kossakovsky reveals in his pigs will surely turn some viewers off meat.

 - Has a work of art ever changed your life?